-The socio-cultural analysis of the social construction, control and expression of the body in the context of physicality.
-This paper will explore a wide range of topics and incorporate contemporary and pop culture representations of the body in a very broad definition of physicality and expression of the physical body and its symbolic place within current understandings of our body.
+This paper will explore a wide range of topics and incorporate contemporary and pop culture representations of the body in a very broad definition of physicality, expression of the physical body and its symbolic place within current understandings of our body.

 |Paper title||Body, Culture and Society|

 |Domestic Tuition Fees (NZD)||$839.86|

 - PHSE 537